Sanalogi/NFCREAD-Android-SDK-Example/README.md

 }
 ```
+#Frequently Asked Questions

 ## Reducing the size of your application

 One of the most commonly asked questions about the NFCRead is reducing the size of the library.
 Since we include external libraries for performing various scans inside the SDK, these packages comes with dynamically linked shared object
-libraries(.so) that are compiled for different CPU architechtures that are commonly used in the mobile phones.
+libraries (.so) that are compiled for different CPU architectures used widely in the mobile phones.
 The list of these supported instruction sets are like in the following:

--armeabi-v7a (Instruction set for 32bit ARM Processors)
+-armeabi-v7a (Instruction set for 32bit ARM Processors, versions v5 and v6 are deprecated)

 -arm64-v8a (Instruction set for 64bit ARM Processors)